FMMT666/SyrSafeTechLogger/README.md

-    --delay=n     : delay between set of polls in seconds; floating point allowed, e.g. --delay=1.5 --raw         : print raw data; units 'mbar', 'mL', etc. are not removed --status      : print the current status and settings of the Syr, then quit
+    --delay=n     : delay between set of polls in seconds; floating point allowed, e.g. --delay=1.5 --raw         : print raw data; units 'mbar', 'mL', etc. are not removed --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit

 For running in the background, on any minicomputer (Odroid, Raspberry Pi, etc.), e.g.: